akumuli/Documentation/Getting-started.md

 ###Configuring akumuli

 Let's return to configuration file (`~/.akumulid`).
 You can read parameter's descriptions in configuration file.
-Most of this parameters should be leaved as is.
-The most important one is `window_width`.
-This parameter controls time interval for which akumuli will store values in memory.
-Setting it to some large value (tens of seconds or minutes) if high ingestion rate is expected is not a good idea.
-If high write speed is desirable this value should be small.

-Another important parameter is a `compression_threshold`.
-Generally speaking this parameter defines how many values should be compressed and stored together.
-Larger value means that compressed chunks on disk will be larger.
-For compression algorithm to be efficient this parameter should be larger than expected dataset cardinality.
-So for example if you have 10K different, periodically updated metrics, you will get better compression ratio when `compression_threshold` will be equal 100000 or more.
-Smaller `compression_threshold` means faster random reads.
+The most important parameters are:

+* `path` - tells Akumuli where database volumes should be stored (default value is ~/.akumuli)
+* `nvolumes` - number of volumes that should be created (this parameter is only used when you run `akumulid --create` command)
+* `volume_size` - size of the individual volume (this parameter is only used when you run `akumulid --create` command)
+* `HTTP.port` - port used by HTTP server
+* `TCP.port` - port used by TCP server
+* `TCP.pool_size` - number of threads that should be used to process data (should be less then number of CPUs)
+* `UDP.port` - port used by UDP server
+* `UDP.pool_size` - number of threads that should be used to process data (should be less then the number of CPUs)
+* Log4cpp configuration

 ###Running server